Review of Nutrisca Grain Free Canned Dog Food

 Above-average protein.
 Near-average fat.
 And below-average carbs when compared to other canned dog foods.

-Even when you consider the protein-boosting effects of the peas and chickpeas, this looks like the profile of a canned product containing a notable amount of meat.
+Even when you consider the protein-boosting effect of the pea products and chickpeas, this looks like the profile of a canned product containing a notable amount of meat.

-Nutrisca is a grain-free meat-based canned product using a notable amount of turkey, chicken or salmon as its main sources of animal protein, thus earning the brand 5 stars.
+Nutrisca Grain Free is a canned dog food using a notable amount of named meats as its dominant source of animal protein, thus receiving 4.5 stars.